Medical and Healthcare Academic Programs

 Department of Nursing

-Degree type: AAS
+Degree type: AAS (Associate in Applied Science)

-The Associate in Applied Science (A.A.S.) degree in Nursing offers a registered nurse (R.N.) course of study, utilizing a state-of-the-art nursing lab, audio-visual lab, and computer-assisted instruction.
+The Associate in Applied Science degree in Nursing offers a registered nurse (R.N.) course of study, utilizing a state-of-the-art nursing lab, audio-visual lab, and computer-assisted instruction.
 In addition to developing the skills necessary for nursing practice, students in the program receive a broad-based liberal arts education.
 After four semesters, students are qualified to take a national licensing exam to become registered nurses.
 The overall passing rate for FLCC nursing students has remained above state and national averages.

 Telephone: 585-394-FLCC | Program website | Institution website